-Entry fee: 75 NOK, free with the Oslo Pass
+Entry fee: 120 KR, free with the Oslo Pass

-Oslo has a great selection of museums but for me the standout museum is the Munch Musuem.
-Edvard Munch bequeathed a large portion of his work to the city before his death in 1940, and this great museum is the result.
+Oslo has a great selection of museums, but for me, the standout museum is the Munch Museum.
+Edvard Munch bequeathed a significant portion of his work to the city before his death in 1940, and this great museum is the result.

 ‘The Scream’ is the painting most synonymous with Munch and for many is the standout painting in the exhibition.

-Munch’s art is incredibly intimate, the subjects painted are revealing which makes it very accessible to even the most casual observer and lover of art.
+However, there are some incredible works on display here like “Dance of Life” (my favorite), “Winter Night,” “Jealousy,””Eye to Eye,” and his “Self Portrait with Paint Brushes.”
+Munch’s art is incredibly intimate; the subjects painted are revealing which makes it very accessible to even the most casual observer and lover of art.

 I left the exhibition stunned, my mind filled with all kinds of imagery and a portrait of a wonderfully, talented but tragically flawed genius.
 I dare you not to fall in love with Munch’s art after seeing this exhibition.